octet-stream/eslint-config/readme.md

 #### [`no-restricted-syntax`](https://eslint.org/docs/rules/no-restricted-syntax)

-This rule restricts the use of [with](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) statement.
+The use of [with](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) statement is discouraged.

 ### `/esm`